Congratulations on being admitted to Syracuse Law!

 - Check your technology

-- Part-time residential students must contact the College of Law Registrar’s Office to register for classes.
+- Part-time residential students must contact the College of Law Registrar’s Office to register for classes (cannot be completed until August).

 - Learn more about your new home